Simple Music Activities for Halloween

 At SQUILT we're here to make it easy and FUN!

 Remember, feel free to join us at any time in SQUILT LIVE!
-We have over 70 pieces in our archives, in addition to two live lessons each month.
+We have over 100 pieces in our archives (available for our Plus members), in addition to two live lessons each month.

 SQUILT LIVE! is geared for Pre-Schoolers through middle-schoolers; it is perfect for multiple ages learning together and making memories at the same time!